-These malware detection components can help meet the following PCI DSS requirement:
+These malware detection components help meet the following PCI DSS requirement:

 Requirement 5 - Protect All Systems and Networks from Malicious Software: Malicious software (malware) is software or firmware designed to infiltrate or damage a computer system without the owner's knowledge or consent, with the intent of compromising the confidentiality, integrity, or availability of the owner’s data, applications, or operating system.
 The goal of this requirement is to protect systems from current and evolving malware threats.

-To help meet the above PCI DSS requirement, Wazuh can use a combination of rootcheck, CDB lists, integrations with VirusTotal and Yara, and active response to detect and remove malicious files.
+To help meet the above PCI DSS requirement, Wazuh uses a combination of rootcheck, CDB lists, integrations with VirusTotal and Yara, and active response to detect and remove malicious files.

 PCI DSS 5.2.2 requires that the deployed anti-malware solution(s):

 Detects all known types of malware.

 Removes, blocks, or contains all known types of malware.